davidtwco/rfcs/text/0000-build-std.md

 ### Potential migration breakage
 [potential-migration-breakage]: #potential-migration-breakage

-When building an existing `no_std` project for a tier two or three target with build-std, there could be an implicit dependency on `std` from a dependency `no_std` crate that has not yet made its dependency on only the `core` crate explicit, for example.
-In this circumstance, this would fail to build as the target will have had `standard_library_support.std = false` in its target specification and Cargo will refuse to build `std` (see [*Target standard library support*][target-standard-library-support]) ([?][rationale-breakage]).
+When building an existing `no_std` project for target without `std` support, there could be an implicit dependency on `std` from a dependency `no_std` crate that has not yet made its `builtin` dependencies explicit.
+In this circumstance with `build-std` enabled this would fail to build as the target will have `standard_library_support.std = false` in its target specification and Cargo will refuse to build `std` (see
+[*Target standard library support*][target-standard-library-support]).
+([?][rationale-breakage]).

 *See the following sections for rationale/alternatives:*